sidhika3/Room77_Assignment/README.md

 NVM install For Windows
 NVM install For Ubuntu

-    To add support for an additional node version type nvm install To switch to a different node version type nvm use To see what node versions you already have type nvm ls That's about it!
+    To add support for an additional node version type nvm install <version>
+    To switch to a different node version type nvm use <version>
+    To see what node versions you already have type nvm ls That’s about it!

     Installing dependencies